Hernando de Miranda: Governorship

 When Miranda arrived in Florida, he began working to eliminate corruption.
 He found that former Governor Diego de Velasco had appropriated large sums of money from Menéndez de Avilés, claiming that Menéndez de Avilés had owed him money at the time of his death.
 Miranda imprisoned Velasco and replaced him in the government of Santa Elena with one of his lieutenants, Alonso Solís.
 Velasco's treasurer, Bertolomeo Martinez, supported the allegations against him.
 However, Martinez was himself briefly imprisoned, as Miranda suspected that he had been complicit in Velasco's crimes.

-Miranda held the Florida governorship until 1577, when a group of Amerindians rebelled and murdered several soldiers at the fort of Santa Elena, where Miranda had arrived in February 1576.
+Miranda held the Florida governorship until 1577, when a group of native Floridians rebelled and murdered several soldiers at the fort of Santa Elena, where Miranda had arrived in February 1576.

 Personal life

 Miranda's friendship with Avilés was reflected in his marriage to Menéndez de Avilés's eldest daughter, Catalina Menéndez de Avilés, with whom he had a daughter named Toribia.